HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 ]

-Make note of the above generated ids and input the appropriate IDs generated above.
-Edit wranger.toml, and update the input the above generated KV ids into the respective bindings.
+Make note of the above generated ids.
+Edit wranger.toml, and update he above generated KV ids into the respective bindings.

 >     kv_namespaces = [
 >         { binding = "APIKeys", id = "put the KV ID generated for APIKeys" },